-34. Financial instruments
+41. Financial instruments

-34.1 Financial risk management
+41.1 Financial risk management objectives and policies

-The Group's financial instruments, as defined under Thai Accounting Standard No. 107 "Financial Instruments: Disclosure and Presentations", principally comprise cash and cash equivalents, trade and other receivables, loans, investments, trade and other payables, short-term loans, long-term loans and liabilities under finance lease agreements.
-The financial risks associated with these financial instruments and how they are managed in described below.
+The Group's financial instruments principally comprise cash and cash equivalents, trade and other receivables, loans, investments, trade and other payables, short-term and long-term loans and lease liabilities.
+The financial risks associated with these financial instruments and how they are managed is described below.